CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/Text/encode-text/encode-text-block.md

 ### Encoding to Base64

-When Encoding to [Base64][] a new line character is added every 76 characters.
+When encoding to [Base64][] a new line character is added every 76 characters.

 ### Null or empty Text